Case Study: Using Google Analytics and Social Media to Create Actionable Marketing Intelligence

 The following flowchart represents the ways the various campaign elements work together to drive traffic, sharing activity, and conversion events for the tourism authority and its partners.

-Our first-quarter data has also allowed us to standardize lead stages; improve lead flows; scope a WiFi-based, lead-generating login system; and propose email content adjustments that emphasize social media content and encourage engagement activity.
+Beyond the campaign, the tourism authority’s general Google Analytics and social media data allowed us to standardize lead stages; improve lead flows; scope a WiFi-based, lead-generating login system; and propose email content adjustments that emphasize social media content and encourage engagement activity.

 - data-driven social media posts